 On Windows 10, apps that you acquire from the Microsoft Store — depending on how they were designed –, they require certain permissions to access to your information.
 For example, permissions to access your location, camera, and microphone, the ability to run in the background, and more.

 Although you can always use the Privacy section in the Settings app to configure permissions, having to jump from page to page to turn on or off permissions for a particular app can be a tedious process.
-However, Windows 10, starting with version 1803, groups all the permissions an apps can use within the app settings, so you can quickly control which information it can access on your device.
+However, Windows 10, starting with the April 2018 Update, groups all the permissions an apps can use within the app settings, so you can quickly control which information it can access on your device.

 If you must change the information an app can access on your computer, use the following steps:

 Under “App permissions,” turn on or off the toggle switches to decide which information the app can access.